Treedent/rt_pages_tree_icons/Documentation/ScreenShots/Index.rst

 What does it do?
 ----------------

-This extension gives you the ability to change the TYPO3 pages tree icons
+This extension gives you the ability to change the TYPO3 pages tree icons.
+A new Backend-Module to have a more comprehensive page treeview.
+You can now dress TYPO3 page treeview with custom SVG icons.

 .. important::

-   This extension only works with TYPO3 from V7.6.X to V9.3.X
+    - This extension works from TYPO3 V7.6.0 to V9.5.99
+    - This extension is provided with French, English, German, Italian and Spanish translations.

 .. _screenshots: